rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

     cd ..
    ```

+   > Note: When the control is stuck during the deployment process, you can press enter to make the process run in backgorund and proceed to next steps to access the endpoint.
+This is beacuse control will be checking for the available port to host the endpoint.

 2. Run the `curl` command for requesting the `/hello` endpoint where it should return the "Hello from Azure Spring Cloud" as the message.

     ```bash